Nuclear medicine is a radiology subspecialty encompassing a number of

 diagnostic study has been performed.

-doses of radiation.
-Generally, radiation to the patient is similar to
+radiation.
+Generally, radiation to the patient is similar to that

-that resulting from standard x-ray examinations.
-Nuclear medicine has
+resulting from standard x-ray examinations.
+Nuclear medicine has been

 adverse effects from such low-dose studies.
 However, pregnant women and

 breast-feeding mothers must be carefully screened to determine which

 studies are safe for them.
 (In general, exposure to radiation during

 The radioactive agents used in these procedures are carefully handled

 and measured.
 The dosages involved are extremely low and are completely